mlswg/mls-architecture/draft-rescorla-mls-architecture.md

 ### Privacy

-The protocol is be designed in a way that limits the server-side (DS) metadata footprint.
+The protocol is designed in a way that limits the server-side (AS and DS) metadata footprint.
 The DS must only persist data required for the delivery of messages and avoid Personally Identifiable Information (PII) or other sensitive metadata wherever possible.
+A Messaging Service provider that has control over both the AS and the DS, will not be able to correllate encrypted messages forwarded by the DS, with the initial public keypairs signed by the AS when the Clients use ephemeral signature keys.

 ### Federation

 The protocol aims to be compatible with federated environments.
-While the protocol does not specify all necessary mechanisms required for federation, it allows for more than one AS/DS to exist.
+While this document does not specify all necessary mechanisms required for federation, it allows for more than one AS/DS to exist.

 ### Compatibility with future versions of MLS